“Its commitment to customer service and the need for timely and sometimes robust advice is highly valued.”

 - making a successful application to release the remains of the late Captain Flinders (who circumnavigated and first named Australia), dug up at Euston Station, to his family for burial.

-- Is the author of respected publications on the law of marriage, ecclesiastical law and the law of burial and cremation and has a detailed knowledge of the law of school sites and trusts.
+Ian is the author of respected publications on the law of marriage, ecclesiastical law and the law of burial and cremation and has a detailed knowledge of the law of school sites and trusts.

-- Is the Registrar to the Bishop of Lincoln and the Bishop of Derby and a notary public for ecclesiastical purposes.
+He the Registrar of the Diocese of Lincoln, the Registrar of the Diocese of Derby and a notary public for ecclesiastical purposes.

 'Ian Blaney has consistently provided high quality advice in multi-layered matters where acumen coupled with experience are required to solve problems.
 His knowledge of education and charity legislation has helped to protect the long-term assets that we manage.
 Ian has a good grasp of the wider educational landscape and provides clear and concise advice.
 He has a patient and professional manner.'